Anton15K/Nasa-SpaceApp-Challenge-2024/README.md

 ```

 ## **Presentation**
-There is a google slides presentation about this project, which explains it in detail.
+For more info, please refer to the presentation about this project.
 The presentation can be accessed by this link:
 https://drive.google.com/file/d/1oU8SUEi75MI2FX7OAEqwaS13731-vfjo/view?usp=sharing